-Below Expectation Average • Fair Good Excellent
+Below Expectation Average Fair Good Excellent

-Is it informative?
+s it informative?

-How do you rate the Clarity of the contents?
+low do you rate the Clarity of he contents?

-Is the financial information Comprehensive?
+s the financial information Comprehensive?

-Is the content of this report relevant to you
+s the content of this report elevant to you

 What is your Overall feedback on the report?

 What is your Overall feedback on the report?

 What is your Overall feedback on the report?

-Si ignatur e

-A ddress.

-Fo olio No. ./Client ID
+nature

+lress

-Form No. SH-13
+Form No. SH-13 NOMINATION FORM

-NOMINATION FORM